Abdullah-Haider/TrueLayerAssessment/README.md

 # TrueLayer Assessment

 Please find below the instructions to run this application.
+Please also ensure that you have put all files in this repository in a folder.

 ## Installation